White Paper Local Pro Solutions

 § 03 — Architecture

-Each layer feeds the next.
-Domain knowledge becomes policy.
-Policy drives tools.
-Tools execute through quality gates.
-Outcomes flow back as learning.
-The cycle compounds.
+Here's how I think about the stack.
+Each layer feeds the next one.
+What you know becomes policy.
+Policy drives the tools.
+Tools run through quality gates.
+Outcomes loop back as learning.
+Do that on repeat and the whole thing compounds.

 Layer 01